runningonfumes/indefinite-guide/docs/README.md

 But as you probably would skip that stuff anyway, lets get right into it.

 `
-TL;DR more reference than you would ever care to have `
+TL;DR more references than you would ever care to have `

 ### Table of content